fredericjacquet2/Finance-transfo-course/slides/0_Introduction.md

 1. By digitalizing its processes, Finance moves towards a user-friendly and effective service provider to the business.
 2. The BPF (Business Partner Finance) is leveraging its contribution with digital solutions.
 He is getting into predictive performance management with Big Data & Analytics.
-3. By embracing a panel of Digital technology solutions, and developing skills to manage those, Finance builds the know-how to become the company’s engine for Digital transformation.
+3. By embracing a panel of technology solutions, and developing skills to manage those, Finance builds the know-how to become the company’s engine for Digital transformation.

 ----